 - Economic and community development

-Anyone who will have obtained a bachelor’s degree by the time they begin the grant period is eligible to apply (including international students).
+Typically seniors or alumni intending to begin study the following fall or spring (after graduation).
+Anyone who will have obtained a bachelor’s degree by the time they begin the grant period is eligible to apply.
+U.S Citizens and International Students are eligible.

 Criteria for Selection: